Medicina is published by MDPI from Volume 54 Issue 1 (2018).

 Previous articles were published by another publisher in Open Access under a CC-BY (or CC-BY-NC-ND) licence,

 and they are hosted by MDPI on mdpi.com as a courtesy and upon agreement with Lithuanian Medical Association, Lithuanian University of Health Sciences, and Vilnius University.

-Institute of Physiology and Pharmacology, Medical Academy, Lithuanian University of Health Sciences, Lithuania
+Department of Radiology, Medical Academy, Lithuanian University of Health Sciences, Lithuania

 Author to whom correspondence should be addressed.